(A) Each casino operator's internal controls shall detail the count procedures for counting the proceeds from gaming.

-(1) Carry into the count room a bag or other container unless it is transparent;
+(1) Carry into the count room a bag or other container unless it is transparent; and

-(3) Be allowed to exit or enter the count room during the count except for emergencies or scheduled breaks.
-At no time during the count as needed.
+(2) Be allowed to exit or enter the count room during the count except for emergencies or scheduled breaks.
+Agents of the commission may enter and exit during the count as needed.

-(D) Before conducting the count, the casino operator shall ensure that:
+(I) Before conducting the count, the casino operator shall ensure that:

 (2) The count team alerts the surveillance department that the count is about to begin.

-(E) Any variances in the count room with the counting machine shall be reported to the commission immediately.
+(K) Any variances in the count room with the counting machine shall be reported to the commission immediately.
 Each variance shall be investigated by the casino operator and the investigation documentation and results shall be submitted to the commission in writing.

-(F) All members of the count team shall attest in writing to their participation in the count and the results of their participation.
+(L) All members of the count team shall attest in writing to their participation in the count and the results of their participation.

-(I) The count sheet, with all supporting documents, shall be delivered to the accounting department by a count team member or a licensed person independent of the cashier's cage department.
+(O) The count sheet, with all supporting documents, shall be delivered to the accounting department by a count team member or a licensed person independent of the cashier's cage department.
 Alternatively, the count sheet and supporting documents may be adequately secured via a locked canister or other device to which only accounting personnel can gain access until retrieved by the accounting department.